igemuoft/igemuoft.github.io/_posts/2015-06-14-june-week-2-update.md

 To find out more about D3.js and see awesome examples, [click here](http://d3js.org/)!

+We will mostly be using a class of D3 called the force layout.
+The force layout refers to registered nodes and links so that it can be used with a single dataset.
+This is how we'll be tailoring the visual animations of the data to the users.
+To see an example of the force layout with D3, [click here] (http://bl.ocks.org/mbostock/4062045)!

 [@joller can you talk about the FBA you solved, link to lecture pdf on tutorials repo, and post those lines of MATLAB code here, just use